 Well, those are my top 10 recording tips to help you improve your podcasting!
 I hope you find them helpful.
 If you’re thinking of starting a podcast and need a helping hand to get things off the ground, go to HowtoStartaPodcast.com and access my free 3-day mini course that’ll walk you through everything you need, step by step, to get your podcast up and running.

-And lastly, if you want to take your podcast to the next level, try out my ongoing free webinar Podcasting the Smart Way!
+If you want to take your podcast to the next level, try out my ongoing free webinar Podcasting the Smart Way!
+And check out my podcast cheat sheet below!